Bears and Peaches in the Rocky Mountains

 Instructions

-3. In a medium bowl, mix together the flour, baking soda, and salt.
+• Whisk together the flour, baking soda, and salt in a medium bowl.
 Set aside.

-4. With a mixer, cream together the butter and sugar until light and fluffy - about 3-5 minutes.
-Beat in eggs one at a time, then add the sour cream and vanilla.
-Mix until combined.
+• Using a mixer, cream the butter and sugar until light and fluffy, about 3-5 minutes.
+Beat in the eggs one at a time, then add the sour cream and vanilla, mixing until fully combined.

-5. Add the flour mixture, a little at a time, to the butter and sugar mixture until the dry ingredients are fully incorporated into mixture.
+• Gradually add the flour mixture to the butter and sugar mixture, mixing until the dry ingredients are fully incorporated.

-6. Lightly dry the peaches off on a paper towel to reduce some of the moisture.
-Then toss them with 2 tablespoons of flour and fold into the cake batter.
+• Pat the peach slices dry with a paper towel to reduce excess moisture.
+Toss them with 2 tablespoons of flour and gently fold them into the cake batter.

-7. Spoon about half of the batter into the prepared pan.
-Then scatter a heavy layer of the streusel crumble on top of the batter.
-Spoon the remaining batter on top of the streusel and smooth with the back of the spoon.
+• Spoon about half of the batter into the prepared pan.
+Sprinkle a generous layer of streusel crumble on top of the batter.
+Spoon the remaining batter over the streusel layer and smooth the top with the back of a spoon.

-8. Place the cake in the oven and lower the heat to 350 degrees and bake for 45 minutes.
+• Place the cake in the oven and immediately reduce the temperature to 350°F. Bake for 45 minutes.

-9. Slice the remaining peach into 8-10 slices and sprinkle with the juice of ½ lemon and set aside.
+• While the cake is baking, slice the remaining peach into 8-10 slices, sprinkle them with the juice of ½ a lemon, and set aside.

-10. After baking 45 minutes, the cake should be just beginning to brown.
-Carefully open the oven and gently pull the oven rack out a bit so you can arrange the peach slices around the top of the cake.
-You want to careful not to move the cake too much as this may cause the cake to fall.
+• After 45 minutes of baking, the cake should just begin to brown.
+Carefully open the oven and gently pull out the oven rack slightly to arrange the peach slices on top of the cake.
+Be cautious not to move the cake too much, as this may cause it to fall.

-11. After you’ve arranged the peach slices, slide the cake back into the oven, reduce the temperature to 325 degrees and bake for another 45 minutes.
+• After arranging the peach slices, slide the cake back into the oven, reduce the temperature to 325°F, and bake for an additional 45 minutes.
+If the top of the cake begins to brown too quickly, cover it with foil.

-13. Remove cake from oven and allow to cool completely on a rack before removing it from the pan.
+• Remove the cake from the oven and let it cool completely on a rack before removing it from the pan.

-14. To remove the cake from the pan, place a plate or rack over the pan, flip over the pan while holding the plate/rack in place.
-The cake should pop out easily.
-Then flip the cake back over onto another plate so that it is right side up.
+• To remove the cake from the pan, place a plate or rack over the top of the pan, then flip the pan over while holding the plate/rack in place.
+The cake should release easily.
+Flip the cake right side up onto another plate.

-15. Microwave the jam for a few seconds, and brush the peaches with it to give them a sheen.
+• Microwave the jam for a few seconds and brush it over the peach slices to give them a glossy finish.

 Notes

-To peel the peaches, score them with a sharp knife from top to bottom (see photo below).
-Dip them into a pot of boiling water for 3-5 minutes, just until the peel begins to separate from the flesh of the peach.
-Remove the peaches from the hot water and run cold water over them to cool them down.
+• To peel the peaches, score them from top to bottom with a sharp knife.
+Dip them into a pot of boiling water for 3-5 minutes, just until the peel begins to separate from the flesh.
+Remove the peaches from the hot water and run them under cold water to cool.
+Once they are cool, the skin should peel off easily.

 Unbaked-Peach-cake-layering-lr-(900-wb)